MichaelSalata/compare-my-biometrics/project_management/devlog.md

 			- if so, uploads data since user profile sign-up date to now and processes it
 		- if not, check last seen date in DB -> injects/processes data from that date to now
 		- ==is this the best practice for Idempotency?==
+- update database dag??
+	- check latest date in DB
+	- download data from that date until now
+	- process and update warehouse

 - [ ] implement CI/CD